 Produce consistent accuracy

-Reporting accuracy is a business critical function that your accounting software should help you with.
-This is particularly important now given recent changes to reporting standards and the introduction of requirements like IFRS 9 & 15.
+Reporting accurately is a business critical function that your accounting software should help you with.
+This is particularly important now given frequent changes to reporting standards and legislations.

-Your accounting and reporting software should help provide this level of accuracy across the business by automatically tagging items and content and flagging when information is missing – and making it easy to add additional information or supporting evidence during the reporting process.
+Your accounting and reporting software should help provide this level of accuracy across the business by automatically tagging items and content whilst also flagging when information is missing – and making it easy to add additional information or supporting evidence during the reporting process.

 Efficient, reliable, collaborative and compliant

-Your software should also be taking the risks of compliance out of the reporting process, making it simple to create new reporting templates, or edit existing ones while ensuring data entry is easy and making it possible to add additional supporting evidence with no friction.
+Your software should also be taking the risks of compliance out of the reporting process, making it simple to create new reporting templates, or edit existing ones, whilst ensuring data entry is easy and making it possible to add additional supporting evidence with no friction.

-Any accounting and reporting software which fails to do these things is failing your firm, and it could be time to look around.
+Any accounting and reporting software which fails to do these things is failing your firm, therefore it could be time to shop around for a better solution.

-If you’re still not sure about accounting software or whether you could benefit, download our How to Digitally Future Proof your Accounting Practice for more info.
+If you’re still not sure about accounting software or how you and your business could benefit, download our How to Digitally Future Proof your Accounting Practice for more info.